szentei/datasciencecoursera/README.md

-This is the repo for the Data Science Specialization track at Coursera.
+This is the repo for my Data Science Specialization track at Coursera.
 ===================